ttslr/niy/examples/speech_commands_spectrogram/README.md

 Audio Recognition Using Spectrogram As Input
 ====

-By using spectrogram, we can simply treat audio recognition as image recognition.
-So all the technologies used at image recognition can be used at audio recognition as well
+By using spectrogram, we can simply treat audio recognition as image recognition, so all the technologies used at image recognition can be used at audio recognition as well

 This example uses the same samples as [speech_commands](../speech_commands/), WAVE audio files of people saying ten different words('yes', 'no', 'up', 'down', 'left', 'right', 'on', 'off', 'stop', 'go') from [Speech Commands dataset](https://storage.cloud.google.com/download.tensorflow.org/data/speech_commands_v0.01.tar.gz)